 You may have a repeat prescription if you require regular medication.
 To order, please tick the required items on the tear off slip attached to your prescription and post or bring it to the surgery (enclose an SAE if you wish us to post it to you).
 You may also use the online ordering system.

 Requests delivered by 11 am will be available in 2 working days.
 We do not accept telephone requests for repeat prescriptions.
-Some local pharmacies are able to pass on your repeat prescription requests to us.

 The practice pharmacist may contact you when you are due a medication review.
 This is to check that your medication suits you and is still needed.
 Occasionally we may ask you to see a member of the practice to review medication.
 The "review date" on the slip is a guideline; it does not have to be obeyed to the exact day!